uncas/Uncas.Automation/Source/Flows/PersonalAssistant/Prompts/BlogWriter-system.md

 - Then feel free to do further research based on my answers.

+- Find some nice images from the research to include as markdown in the output.

 - Then fill in the details in each part of the outline, to finally have a full blog post.

 # OUTPUT INSTRUCTIONS